openlab-at-city-tech/openlab/wp-content/themes/hestia/readme.md

 Hestia is distributed under the terms of the GNU GPLv2 or later

 ## Changelog ##
+### 2.4.5 - 2019-05-27  ###

+* Fixed editor visual integration with the latest update of WordPress
+* Fixed duplicated comments area when using Elementor Pro templates

+### 2.4.4 - 2019-04-22  ###

+* Removed weird scroll on the blog page

+### 2.4.3 - 2019-04-22  ###

+* New logging mechanism to the onboarding module
+* Improved the whole routine for the content import in the onboarding module
+* Added new wp_body_open() function for WP 5.2
+* Fixed logo disappearing on scroll on the distraction-free checkout mode
+* Made blog text color darker when using the full content articles option
+* Fixed portfolio featured image not visible in Firefox in the lightbox
+* Fixed overlapping content on the blog page
+* Fixed incorrect title attribute for the primary menu
+* Fixed Shop page layout on the third header layout
+* Remove title appearing in the navigation cart in the latest update of WooCommerce

+### 2.4.2 - 2019-04-02  ###

+* Updated the Starter Sites library

+### 2.4.1 - 2019-03-29  ###

+* Compatibility with the Header, Footer & Blocks for Elementor plugin
+* New Agency Travel Demo Starter Site
+* Fixed issue with the color picker needing two clicks
+* Updated the Contact and Facebook community links
+* Updated tags list with the new tags
+* Fixed importing issues with the Starter Sites
+* Fixed White Label error appearing lower PHP versions
+* Fixed issue with contact form shortcode not being translation ready
+* Updated Starter Sites library images

+### 2.4.0 - 2019-03-21  ###

+* [Hestia Pro] New White Label module
+* Fixed issue with Big Title buttons shadow color
+* Fixed issue with Portfolio pop-up not opening in Microsoft Edge
+* Fixed issue with Blog options taking control over the custom post types archives pages
+* Fixed issue with invalid CSS inline style

 ### 2.3.0 - 2019-03-01  ###

 * Fixed products categories layout on the Shop pane and Homepage